kleinbottle/css-colors/README.md

 Ensure that all tests pass before submitting any changes to maintain the project's integrity.

-If you want to test the module with a typst file, you can install the `css-colors` package locally in the `preview` location by running:
+If you want to test the module with a Typst file, you can install the `css-colors` package locally in the `preview` location by running:

 ```bash
 just install-preview
 ```

-Once installed, you can import the module into your typst file using the following statement:
+Once installed, you can import the package into your Typst file using the following statement:

 ```typ
 #import "@preview/css-colors:0.1.0": *
 ```

-This setup allows you to experiment with the module in a typst file before finalizing your changes.
+This setup allows you to experiment with the module in a Typst file before finalizing your changes.

 ## Usage

-Here are some examples demonstrating how to use the `css-colors` module:
+The following examples demonstrate the usage of the `css-colors` package in various cases:

 ```typ
 #import "@preview/css-colors:0.1.0": *